terceiro/debci/docs/HACKING.md

-If you are developing a new feature for the debci web UI, make sure that if you develop any new debci Ruby API calls that you add tests for them in the appropriate test file. (e.g. If you add a method to {Debci::Repository}, make sure that the method has tests in `spec/debci/repository_spec.rb`)
+If you are developing a new feature for the debci web UI, make sure that if you develop any new debci Ruby API calls that you add tests for them in the appropriate test file. (e.g. If you add a method to {Debci::Job}, make sure that the method has tests in `spec/debci/job_spec.rb`)

 ### Running tests on your code